tylerb1/clave/README.md

 ## About The Project

-Trying to get group consensus on:
+Clave is a tool for reaching group consensus on any kind of issue involving open-ended answers, such as:

-- planning a party with friends?
+- planning trips
-- coordinating a family trip?
+- addressing grievances
-- dealing with an unfair employer?
+- civic engagement

-With Clave, you can get a read on a group's open-ended opinions quickly.
-Based on them, you can ask further questions, shortening the feedback loop between polling and acting.
+With Clave you can get a read on a group's open-ended opinions quickly.
+Based on the answers to one question, you can easily ask more, shortening the feedback loop between polling, planning, and acting.

 ### Built With